pygfx/shadertoy/CONTRIBUTING.md

 You can also (independently) opt-in to output testing for examples, by including the comment `# test_example = true` in the module.
-Output testing means the test suite will attempt to import the `canvas` instance global from your example, and call it to see if an image is produced.
+Output testing means the test suite will attempt to import the `shader` instance global from your example, and call it to see if an image is produced.

 To support this type of testing, ensure the following requirements are met:

-* The `WgpuCanvas` class is imported from the `wgpu.gui.auto` module.
-* The `canvas` instance is exposed as a global in the module.
+* The `shader` variable is a `Shadertoy` instance exposed as a global in the module.
-* A rendering callback has been registered with `canvas.request_draw(fn)`.

 Reference screenshots are stored in the `examples/screenshots` folder, the test suite will compare the rendered image with the reference.